M-J-P/aws-cloudops-storage/content/7.Backup/Create_Vault/General_Settings/_index.md

 `STEP 7:`  Type the name of the vault.
 Let's go with "EBS-Vault."

 #### Encryption Key:
-- Add a layer of encryption to the vault
+- Add a default encryption to the vault that protects backups when no other key is defined on the source data

 `STEP 8:`  Select *(default) aws/backup* from the drop-down.